2 An introduction to the R language

 fundamental data types, leading us to the most important object for

-statisticians applications, the data frame.
+statistical applications, the data frame.
 We will look at a modern version

 of the data frame, the tibble